 By using netnography as its foundation and creating custom audiences in NetBase Quid, PMG created a more tailored experience for different age groups based on what they individually cared about using this trend.

 And it’s a trend that others have noticed as well:

 5 reasons to watch Twenty Five Twenty One:

 1. Simping over Nam Joo-Hyuk & Kim Tae-ri

 3. Major 90s nostalgia

 5. BTS’s Jungkook & Gong Yoo are watching it! pic.twitter.com/W7yMhtuYKJ

 Audience segments can be created from just about any common interests or attributes that matter to your brand.
 Demographic information may be part of segmenting – but additional insights should narrow the focus to enhance that personal connection.

-Though your audience as a whole matters, it’s not smart – nor effective – to speak to them as one broad group.
+At the end of the day, your whole audience matters of course.
+But it’s not smart – nor effective – to speak to them as one broad group.
 Just like when you “watch the pennies the dollars take care of themselves,” when you focus on each tribe as an individualized unit, your audience overall will be taken care of – and the conversions will happen.

 Are your netnography tools up to par?
 Reach out to learn how AI-boosted Analytics can level up your efforts!